 - a.
 Retain and restore existing signage which reinforces the history and themes of the district, and permit new signage which reinforces the history and themes of the East Portland Grand Avenue historic district. - b.
 Carefully place signs, sign supports, and sign structures to integrate with the scale, color and articulation of the building design, while honoring the dimensional provisions of the sign chapter of the zoning code. - c.
-Demonstrate how signage is one of the design elements of a new or rehabilitation project and has been coordinated by the project designer/architect.
+Demonstrate how signage is one of the design elements of a new or rehabilitation project and has been coordinated by the project designer/ architect.
 Submit a Master Signage Program as a part of the project's application for a design review.

 Findings for C11, C12, C13 & C1-2: The building has integrated the necessary functional elements into the overall design by placing the individual mechanical units on the roof.
 These units are grouped in pairs and are set back from the building edges so that the equipment will not be visible from the sidewalks across the streets.
 This is in keeping with similar mid-rise warehouse buildings in the area so that this building fits into the neighborhood.
-Smaller metal grilles are incorporated into the brick at the ground level.
-The grilles are set back from that face of brick and are all the same height so they align and present a consistent datum around the ground level façade.
+Smaller metal grilles are incorporated into the storefront openings at the retail spaces.

 The building lighting strategy defers to the architecture by highlighting the canopies and the main entry.
-It also provides ample storefront lighting at the pedestrian level thru the use of large clear glazed windows into the retail and lobby spaces.
-Only one sign, the building name, is proposed as part of this review.
-This sign is integrated into the face of the main entry surround so that it becomes a prominent feature that highlights the lobby door location.
-The sign is framed in a rectilinear manner with materials that complement the building, and do not disrupt or clutter the overall form.
+It also provides ample storefront lighting at the pedestrian level thru the use of large clear glazed windows and overhead doors into the retail areas and lobby.
+Only one sign, the building name, is proposed at this time and it is part of the precast concrete lobby entry surround so that it fits into the overall architecture of the building.
 These guidelines are therefore met.

-(2) Modification Requests (33.825)
+(2) MODIFICATION REQUESTS (33.825)